Pectinase: Reaction pathway

+Occurrence and Application

+Pectinase in nature

+Pectinase enzymes used today are naturally produced by fungi and yeasts (50%), insects, bacteria and microbes (35%) and various plants (15%), but cannot be synthesized by animal or human cells.
+In plants, pectinase enzymes hydrolyze pectin that is found in the cell wall, allowing for new growth and changes to be made.
+The chemical and structural properties of pectin is especially prone to changes in the fruit due to solubilization and enzymatic degradation which are considered to be the key processes responsible for the softening of fruit during ripening.
+Structural changes that occur in the middle lamella and primary cell wall during ripening result in cell separation and softening of the tissues.
+The molecular components of primary walls are modified during fruit ripening by the temporally and spatially regulated action of endogenous enzymes.

+Similarly to their role in plants, pectinases break down pectin during the developmental stage of fungi.

-Industrial Uses
+Industrial uses

 Pectinase enzymes play various roles in both the fruit juice and wine industries.
 They are used for clarification in fruit juices and also speed up fruit juice extraction through enzymatic liquefaction of fruit pulp.
 In addition, pectinase enzymes aid in formation of pulpy products in the fruit juice industry.
 Pectinase enzymes are used for extracting juice from purée.
 This is done when the enzyme pectinase breaks down the substrate pectin and the juice is extracted.
 The enzyme pectinase lowers the activation energy needed for the juice to be produced and catalyzes the reaction.

 Pectinases are useful in the wine industry by extracting anthocyanin from the fruit, effectively intensifying the wine coloring.
 Pectinase can also be used to extract juices from cell walls of plants cells.

 Pectinases are also used for retting in the textile industry.
 Addition of chelating agents or pretreatment of the plant material with acid enhance the effect of the enzyme.